petems/capistrano-nginx-ssl/README.md

 #capistrano-nginx-ssl

-An example of how to configure nginx with ssl and Puppet.
+An example of how to configure nginx with ssl certficate authentication, using puppet and Vagrant.

 ##Getting it working